General investing versus ISA investing

 Your ISA portfolio has its own dashboard, separate to your general portfolio, which allows you to track the performance of investments.

-The portfolio dashboard allows you to see the status of the loans you have invested in, any capital that has been returned on completed loans and any interest paid for completed loans.
+The portfolio dashboard allows you to see the status of the property backed loans/bonds you have invested in, any capital that has been returned on completed loans and any interest paid for completed loans.
 You can also see all transactions made through your ISA portfolio in the Account History section.

 How can I get my money back?

-When you invest in property-backed loans with London House Exchange your capital cannot be accessed until the end of the investment term when the loan has been repaid.
-Interest accrued is typically paid at the end of the term.
+When you invest in property-backed loans or bonds with LHX your capital cannot be accessed until the end of the investment term when the loan has been repaid, or earlier in the case of partial repayment.
+Interest accrued is typically paid at the end of the term or it may be paid earlier and pro-rated alongside partial capital repayment.

-Each property-backed loan investment has its own investment case and terms and conditions, with key details such as the expected term, interest rate and risks involved made clear.
+Each property-backed loan or bond investment has its own investment case and terms and conditions, with key details such as the expected term, interest rate and risks involved made clear.

 Financial Services Compensation Scheme (FSCS)

-Investments made through London House Exchange’s ISA are not covered by the Financial Services Compensation Scheme (FSCS).
-However, uninvested cash held in your London House Exchange ISA account is held in a segregated client monies account with Barclays Bank plc which, in the event the bank defaults, is covered by the FSCS up to £85,000 per person, per bank.
+Investments made through an LHX ISA are not covered by the Financial Services Compensation Scheme (FSCS).
+However, uninvested cash held in your LHX ISA account is held in a segregated client monies account with Barclays Bank plc which, in the event the bank defaults, is covered by the FSCS up to £85,000 per person, per bank.
 See https://www.fscs.org.uk/ for more information.

 Understanding the risks

-Before investing in development loan bonds through London House Exchange, it’s important to understand the different categories of risk associated with this type of investment.
-As with all investments, particularly high risk investments, investors should diversify their exposure across a number of property development loans and limit exposure to any single loan accordingly.
-To learn more about the key risks when investing in development loan bonds click here.
+Before investing in any property backed loans or bonds through LHX, it’s important to understand the different categories of risk associated with these types of investment.
+As with all investments, particularly high risk investments, investors should diversify their exposure.
+To learn more about the key risks when investing in property backed loans or bonds click here.
+To learn more about the key risks when investing in LHX Mortgage bonds click here.

 To read our ISA terms and conditions, click here.